 If you’re not spotting enough animals at Bovey, there’s loads to see at Pennywell Farm, a 30-minute drive away, plus farm-themed rides, theatres and quad bikes.
 Watch out for the miniature pigs, which steal the show every time.
 For young equestrians, there’s the Miniature Pony Centre in Dartmoor, where you’ll find a herd of pint-sized Shetland ponies, American miniature mares, mini Mediterranean donkeys, a handful of heavy horses and yes, even a unicorn.

-Pubs like The Horse Inn on George Street in Moretonhampstead are worth going on holiday for.
-The dining room of the ex-barn is beautiful, the food locally sourced – a bright, exciting menu might include fresh dayboat squid, sweetbreads of Dartmoor lamb or Devonshire rainbow chard.
-The whole clan can relax: there are proper pizzas with fresh toppings, as well as a chest of toys and a roomy patio.
+Pubs like The Horse Innon George Street in Moretonhampstead are worth going on holiday for.
+The dining room of the ex-barn is beautiful, the food locally sourced – a bright, exciting menu might include 21-day-hung Dartmoor steak, butter-poached hake or a pizza topped with home-made meatballs.
+The whole clan can relax: pizzas have fresh toppings and there's a chest of toys and a roomy patio.
 At Lake Sourton, the thatched Bearslake Inn is run by the Cross family, who live and breathe Dartmoor.
 The building used to be part of a farm and the hallways are adorned with photos of those who have lived and worked there.
 The restaurant is crisp and smart but wholly unpretentious.
 There’s a children’s menu and the chef will happily scale down most meals on the main menu too.

 Whenever you book a stay at a Smith hotel or villa, we’ll invite you to review it when you get back.
 Read what other Smith members had to say in Bovey Castle’s Guestbook below.